-Elinor Moshe is the founder of The Construction Coach, where she Guide, inspire and direct industry professionals and future leaders in the construction industry.
-Other than this she is a successful mentor, speaker, and author & also she host podcast on “Constructing You”.
+Elinor Moshe is the founder of The Construction Coach, where she guides, inspires,s and directs industry professionals and future leaders in the construction industry.
+Other than this she is a successful mentor, speaker, and author & also hosts a podcast on “Constructing You”.
 Today we got a chance to interview her.
 Let’s know more about her journey

 Excerpts from our exclusive interview with her:

 Q1) Tell us a little bit about your start-up and your journey, please;

 I am an ambitious and driven thought leader and dedicated mentor in the construction industry.
 My passion to guide, inspire, and directing future leaders and industry professionals to construct their careers led to my founding of the successful mentoring business, The Construction Coach.

 I’m also the host of the industry-leading podcast, Constructing You.
 As a #1 Best Selling Author, my book Constructing Your Career is one of its kind, for people who want inspirational, practical action and unconventional career intelligence to construct their career.

 I hold a Master of Construction Management and Bachelor of Environments from the University of Melbourne.